jramkiss/jramkiss.github.io/_posts/2021-01-29-hierarchical_models.md

 test_tfidf = corpus2dense(tfidf_model.transform(test_corpus), num_terms = len(dct))
 print(test_tfidf.shape)
 ```

 &nbsp;

 Finally we encode the labels for parent and children classes in 2 different ways: `labelEncoder` and `labelBinarizer`.
 The former maps each class into an integer, which we'll use to fit a couple `sklearn` models to compare against our Bayesian model.
-The latter one-hot encodes.
+The latter one-hot encodes the target variable, which we'll use for the Bayesian model.

 ```python
 le = preprocessing.LabelEncoder()